 Indeed, this can also be a reasonably effective way of spotting an ex-hire car: it will be cheaper than all the other equivalents.Which brings us on to the next point…

 Yes and no.

-In many cases, you could argue the price down before committing to purchase if it has been used previously as a taxi.
+In many cases, you could try to argue the price down before committing to purchase, if the vehicle has been used previously as a taxi.
 Why?
 Because generally the mileage will be higher, and there may be more signs of wear-and-tear which will affect your own resale value when you come to sell it later.